UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 Bin memory allocation
 ==================================================================================================================================
-For users who want more control over the memory usage during simulation, it is possible to configure how large the bin list is and how much the size increments when the list becomes full, by using the constants C_FC_DEFAULT_INITIAL_NUM_BINS_ALLOCATED and C_FC_DEFAULT_NUM_BINS_ALLOCATED_INCREMENT defined in adaptations_pkg.
+For users who want more control over the memory usage during simulation, it is possible to configure how large the bin list is initially (C_FC_DEFAULT_INITIAL_NUM_BINS_ALLOCATED) and how much the size increments (C_FC_DEFAULT_NUM_BINS_ALLOCATED_INCREMENT) when the list becomes full.
+These constants are defined in adaptations_pkg.

 Moreover, the procedures ``set_num_allocated_bins()`` and ``set_num_allocated_bins_increment()`` can be used to reconfigure a coverpoint's respective values.